Edith Renfrow Smith: Further reading

 The stories of the Renfrow family members are explored in the book "Grinnell Stories: African Americans of Early Grinnell" by Dan Kaiser, published in 2020 by the Grinnell Historical Museum.

 A website created by Grinnell College expands on research done into Edith's life.
 "Through the eyes of a pioneer: Living history with Edith Renfrow Smith '37, Grinnell College's First Black Alumna" was created by Dr. Tamara Beauboeuf-Lafontant as a result of multiple interviews with and research into Edith Renfrow Smith's life.

 A webpage created by Drake Community Library provides an overview of her life and family history.
 The information is also available as a pdf here.

+"More than a century of Black Girl Magic", opinion piece by Dr. Tamara Beauboeuf in Diverse Issues in Higher Education (May 17, 2023).

+A Storymap page was developed by Libby Eggert from the research done at Grinnell College.
+It tells the story of Mrs. Renfrow Smith using a compilation of photographs, audio and video clips.

+"Witnessing One's Legacy: Supercentenarian Edith Renfrow Smith to Dedicate Residence Hall @ Grinnell College in Her Name", article on the work of wheatpaste mural artist Isaac Campbell done by the Grinnell Area Arts Council for the dedication of Renfrow Hall.